-In order to allow for official approval at all levels the renewal or new program must be submitted to CCCS no later than May 15.
+In order to allow for official approval at all levels the renewal of a program must be submitted to CCCS no later than May 15 (while a new program must be submitted by April 1).
 This will provide adequate time for all programs to receive official approval before the end of the fiscal year (June 30).

-- Created: Spring 2008; Last Modified: 7/10/2017 An existing program may be renewed as early as one year before the expiration date and as late as June 30 following the renewal date.
+- 1) An existing program may be renewed as early as one year before the expiration date and as late as June 30 following the renewal date.
 For example, if the original program approval is set to expire on September 30, 2011; the program may be opened up for renewal as early as September 30, 2010, but must be approved by June 30, 2012 to ensure no lapse in funding eligibility. - 2) Renewals are approved based on evaluation of performance against the below criteria.
 Explanations are required to be submitted if the program has not met the criteria.
 Program renewal criteria will be analyzed as a whole.
 Deficiencies in four of the six of the criteria will result in the program being placed on conditional status.
-In some circumstances, deficiencies in a single criterion may be egregious enough to warrant conditional status. - 3) Secondary programs demographic data will include the applicable school district comparison and postsecondary programs will include same institution demographic data comparisons.
-In addition, for the secondary placement report CCCS will continue to use all grades and positive placement TPP will be employed related plus continuing education at either secondary or postsecondary level.
+In some circumstances, deficiencies in a single criterion may be egregious enough to warrant conditional status. - 3) Secondary programs' demographic data will include the applicable school district comparison and postsecondary programs will include same institution demographic data comparisons.
+In addition, for the secondary placement report, CCCS will continue to use all grades and total positive placement (TPP) will be employed related plus continuing education at either secondary or postsecondary level.
 For the postsecondary placement report, CCCS will use the Perkins positive placement which includes employed related or unrelated, continuing education at the postsecondary level, and military service.